Granger & Oaks - Information for Homebuyers in Sherwood & Carrington.

 If you see a property that you like and you wish to make an offer please call us to make the initial verbal offer as soon as you can.
 We will then contact the vendor to put your offer forward.
-If the verbal offer is succesful, we will normally request that you also complete a formal PURCHASER OFFER FORM which will provide us further information to qualify your potential purchase.
+If the verbal offer is successful, we will normally request that you also complete a formal Purchase Offer Form which will provide us further information to qualify your potential purchase.
 The form requires you to confirm the offer amount, your contact details, your offer amount, and information about your solicitor and mortgage.
 We will then hopefully be able to agree your offer with the vendor.

-If your offer is accepted, the property status would then normally be changed to Sold - subject to contract.
-You will need to appoint a solicitor to complete the conveyancing for you, and you will normally need to pay them to start the process.
+If your offer is accepted you will need to appoint a solicitor to complete the conveyancing for you, and you will normally need to pay them to start the process.
 If you are taking out a mortgage you will also need to complete the application with your IFA or bank.

 If you have not selected a solicitor or IFA yet, Granger & Oaks can provide you with details of local suppliers that purchasers have used in the past who may be able to assist.

 It's very rarely straightforward, and normally takes longer than you'd like for one reason & another, so be prepared.
 We strongly recommend not choosing your solicitor purely on price!

 If you are taking out a mortgage, your lender will normally carry out a valuation - this shouldnt be confused with a survey.
 When purchasing a property it is normally recommended to have a survey completed.
 Surveys come in three different types, from a basic condition report to a full building survey.
 The link here to 'Which' provides more detail and also a rough guide to price

 It's the bit that confuses most people but it's actually pretty straighforward.
 Exchange is the point of no return.
 Once contracts are exchanged you are legally bound to complete the purchase on the agreed completion date.
 You should also have arranged buildings insurance.